Cancer of the penis is rare. Its exact cause is unknown. However, certain risk factors include:

 - Lumps in the groin area from spread of the cancer to the groin lymph nodes

 The health care provider will perform a physical exam and ask about your health history and symptoms.

 A biopsy of the growth is needed to determine if it is cancer.

 Treatment depends on the size and location of the tumor and how much it has spread.

 - Chemotherapy -- uses medicines to kill cancer cells

 - Radiation -- uses high-powered x-rays to kill cancer cells

 - Surgery - cuts out and removes the cancer

-If the tumor is small or near the tip of the penis, surgery may be done to remove only the cancerous part of the penis.
+If the tumor is small or near the tip of the penis, surgery may be done to remove only the cancerous part of the penis where the cancer is found.
 Depending on the exact location, this is called a glansectomy or partial penectomy.
 Laser surgery may be used to treat some tumors.

 The outcome can be good with early diagnosis and treatment.
-The 5-year survival rate for cancer of the penis is 65%.
-Urination and sexual function can often be maintained, even when a large part of the penis is removed.
+Urination and sexual function can often be maintained.

 When to Contact a Medical Professional